 The Largest Archaeology Dig In American History

 The largest dig ever conducted in this country occurred here at Ocmulgee and the surrounding area.
 Between 1933 and 1936, over 800 men in Roosevelt's Works Progress Administration (WPA), Civil Works Administration (CWA), Federal Emergency Relief Administration (ERA & FERA), and later the Civilian Conservation Corps (CCC) excavated under the direction of Dr. Arthur R. Kelly from the Smithsonian Institute.
 Kelly was the only archaeologist at the Ocmulgee camp and conducted evening training courses for the men.
 Hundreds of thousands of artifacts were discovered including pottery, pottery shards, metals, arrowheads, spear points, stone tools, pipes, bells, jewelry, seeds, bones, etc. –some of which are on display in the Ocmulgee Mounds National Historical Park's museum or stored in the museum curatorial.
 This dig helped piece together a timeline of people who lived on the Macon Plateau between 12,000 BCE and 1800 CE.
 Each of the major periods were represented here at Ocmulgee.
 Altogether, 2.5 million artifacts were found, with 800 men working at one time.

 The CCC (Civilian Conservation Corps)

 The Southeast Archaeology Society has created a link on our archaeology dig in the 1930's.
-This link shows never before seen photographs from the dig and a map that show you exactly where they dug during the dig.
+This link shows never-before-seen photographs from the dig and maps that show you exactly where they dug during the dig.

 Click on the link to learn more on the archaeology dig.